Caucasus-Rosetta/Lingua-Corpus/README.md

       --verbose         We print the filtered lines to the terminal.
       --random          We randomize the corpus before splitting it into the training, validation and test sets.
+      --punctuation     We use the punctuation criteria as filter.

 For example `python3 join_corpus.py --dictionary --paraphrase 1 0.7 2.25 10 50 1 500 500` results in the commited `06-19-2020_corpus` with a minimum range of 10 letters, max 50 words, a min ratio of 0,7 and max ratio of 2.25.
 Only 1 paraphrase pair is generated per sentence pair.
 The paraphrases are based on the filtered, training copus and are joined with the lists of dictionary entries - here with only one element.
 Other compositions are possible with the described arguments.
 It is a good practice to firstly figure out the filter and dictionary list parameters, because the praphrase generation will take several minutes.